 Letchworth Pines-They have pizza, burgers, and daily specials including Mexican Mondays and Fish Fry Fridays.
 They even have live music, an arcade, and bowling.

 3 Bums Pizza-Don’t expect anything fancy here.
 The stark white walls make no difference, however, when you have a hankering for hot cheesy goodness.
-You will find delicious pizza and subs here, just across the street from Houghton College.
+You will find delicious pizza and subs here, just down the street from Houghton University.
 Eat in or take out.

 Ace’s Country Cupboard-A good old-fashioned country restaurant.
 Nothing fancy, but good, classic comfort food.
 If you are staying at the inn in Houghton, it’s just 15 minutes from there (which is as close as anything you’ll find to Houghton).

 Caroline’s-The restaurant at the Glen Iris Inn in Letchworth State Park.
 It’s not cheap, but it is convenient and a nice experience to eat right in the park.
 Note that the inn and the restaurant are only open seasonally.

 Drive to Corning

 This morning we will drive an hour and fifteen minutes from Houghton to Corning, NY.
 There are no tolls on this drive.

 What is Corning Known For?

 Glass-First and foremost, Corning is known for glass.
 The Brooklyn Flint Glass Company moved from the NYC area to Corning, NY in 1868, and, after collaborating with Thomas Edison (yes, THAT Thomas Edison) on making glass light bulbs, became a leader in glass technology, while Corning became a hub for glass companies, thus earning the nickname “the Crystal City.”